fancyydev/event-app/README.md

 # event-app
 ## Description
 This is a REST API program developed using Python, Django, and the Django REST Framework for an event management application.
-It features a customised user model for flexibility and scalability, along with token-based authentication to ensure secure communication.
-The application supports, sponsors, user login, password recovery, and comprehensive event management, including active events, activities, and schedules for users.
-Additionally, it offers the implementation of reports.
+It features a customised user model, along with token-based authentication to ensure secure communication.
+The application supports, sponsors, user login, password recovery, and comprehensive event management, including the active event, activities, and schedules for users.
+Additionally, it offers the implementation of reports to see how many people registered in the event period.

 ## Requirements
 Here are the recommended versions to use.
 If you have a different version of Python, feel free to try it.
 If the program does not work, try using the same version or a similar version.